cbrenner04/cjb_experiments/conditionals/README.md

 --- | --- | --- | --- | ---
 Total | 59.4179 | 0.1025 | 59.5204 | 59.5965

+It looks like the operator accounts for the most variability but it's mostly a toss up on what's fastest in the above test.

 Now for some real world tests.
 These tests are paired down tests from this test [suite](https://github.com/cbrenner04/tfd_core_features).
 The entirety of the [participant](https://github.com/cbrenner04/tfd_core_features/tree/master/spec/features/participant)